flutter/website/src/content/release/breaking-changes/default-systemuimode-edge-to-edge.md

 </resources>
 ```

-This modified style will opt your app out of edge-to-edge by default for
+This modified style opts your app out of edge-to-edge for
-apps targeting Android SDK 15+, so now you are done!
+apps targeting Android SDK 15+.
+So now you are done!

 ## Timeline
 Flutter apps will target Android 15 in the next stable version (3.26), so if